parikansal/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-This my my ml project to predict the heart diseases
+This is my ml project to predict the heart diseases Author - Pari Kansal